travis-ci/docs-travis-ci-com/blog/_posts/2012-09-07-auto-tailing-logs.md

 layout: post
 ---
-From the very [beginning](http://svenfuchs.com/2011/2/5/travis-a-distributed-build-server-tool-for-the-ruby-community) one of Travis CI's most standing out features was streaming logs from test runs that happen on workers to the client application which runs in your browser.
+From the very [beginning](http://svenfuchs.com/2011/2/5/travis-a-distributed-build-server-tool-for-the-ruby-community) one of Travis CI's most outstanding features was streaming logs from test runs that happen on workers to the client application which runs in your browser.
 It can be just mesmerizing to watch your tests run live on Travis CI: